Skip to main content Skip to footer

 • moles that change in thickness, colour or shape over a period of weeks to months.

-Check the parts of your skin that get exposed to sunlight (e.g. face, back and neck) for any changes.
+You can check the parts of your skin that get exposed to sunlight (e.g. face, back and neck) for any changes.
 If you notice any changes or have any of the symptoms speak to your doctor.

-It is important that your doctor establishes the diagnosis and type of Skin Cancer, assesses the extent of the cancer and whether it has spread to the lymph nodes.
+It is important that your doctor establishes the diagnosis and type of skin cancer, assesses the extent of the cancer and whether it has spread to the lymph nodes.

-To answer these questions your doctor will need to do the following things:
+To answer these questions, your doctor will need to do the following things:

 • talk with you about changes to your skin/mole (if any) and discuss other health conditions and medications you are taking (called a medical history)

-• order some tests
+• order some tests.

-A biopsy involves removing a small piece (sample) from the cancer.
+• Biopsy: This involves removing a small piece (sample) from the cancer.
 The sample is then examined under a microscope to check for cancer cells.
 This is often the only sure way to tell if you have cancer.
+Your doctor may recommend:

 • Excision biopsy: to remove the cancer completely with a narrow margin; or if the cancer is large.
-This may be done in the clinic or in the operating room under general anaesthesia
+This may be done in the clinic or in the operating room under general anaesthesia.

 If the physical examination or other procedures suggest that the cancer has spread to the lymph nodes, your doctor may order a:

-• Needle biopsy (also called Fine Needle Aspiration of FNA): This is used when there is a lump (enlarged lymph node) in your neck that could have cancer cells in it.
+• Needle biopsy (also called Fine Needle Aspiration or FNA): This is used when there is a lump (enlarged lymph node) in your neck that could have cancer cells in it.
 This is done by a radiologist or pathologist using an ultrasound to see that the needle is in the right spot.
 You may feel a bit uncomfortable during the biopsy.

 Treatment Options for Skin Cancer

-• type, size and location of the cancer and whether it has spread
+• type, size and location of the cancer

 • personal factors (e.g. age, general health and treatment history)